 Listen, I know it’s easier said than done.
 Speaking for myself, sometimes I falter.
 However, when I have naughty snacks the good feeling is short lived.
-The colours and textures of fresh fruit and veg is what makes me smile.
-The good vibes last longer.
+The colours and textures of fresh fruit and veg is what makes me smile; mood food. he good vibes last longer.
 As I write, I’m thinking I need to change the way I food shop.

 In terms of supplements, I’ve been on omega for my brain and bones, as well as, female specific supplements for menopause.
 In the morning, I have either warm water with lemon or diluted apple cider.
 They are both help support gut health which by the way is also linked to our moods.

 Managing anxiety and depression requires a lifestyle alteration.
 There are no quick fixes.
-I know what now.
+I know that now.